WencesVillegasMarset/aws-saa-c02-notes/README.md

 Default Amazon VPCs contain one public subnet in every Availability Zone within the region, with a netmask of /20.

+In cases where your EC2 instance cannot be accessed from the Internet (or vice versa), you usually must check two things:
+- Does it have an EIP or public IP address?
+- Is the route table properly configured?

 Route Tables:
 A route table is a logical construct within an Amazon VPC that contains a set of rules (called